yoctoyotta1024/CLEO/docs/source/usage/good_coding.rst

 Packages and Environment
 ------------------------
-We provide an `environment yaml file
-<https://github.com/yoctoyotta1024/CLEO/blob/main/environment.yml>`_ for creating an envirnoment
-with all the packages you need to use CLEO (in order to use PySD, to build the documentation, or to run pre-commit etc.).
+We provide an environment yaml file for creating an envirnoment with all the packages you need to use CLEO (to use PySD, to build the documentation, or to run pre-commit etc.).

 The easiest way to use it is to create a new Conda or Mamba environment, e.g.